konradxmalinowski/Job-Offer-Portal/README.md

-The [](projekt-wit-portal.ct8.pl) is a modern internet platform created for people who are looking for a job.
+The [projekt-wit-portal.ct8.pl](projekt-wit-portal.ct8.pl) is a modern internet platform created for people who are looking for a job.
 The site offers CV Generator and latest job offers.
-Thanks to the intuitive interface and modern web technologies, [our website](projekt-wit-Portal.ct8.pl) provides convenience and efficiency in everyday use.
+Thanks to the intuitive interface and modern web technologies such as HTML5, CSS3, JavaScript [our website](projekt-wit-Portal.ct8.pl) provides convenience and efficiency in everyday use.
+We also used Local Storage, asynchronous code and features from ES6

 Check yourself and join the community today! :smile:

----

 ### Contact